Are your brand’s marketing efforts a one-sided conversation?

 In 2015, quizzes accounted for 90 percent of the most shared posts on Facebook and boasted a 31.6 percent lead capture rate.
 And because they’re inherently interactive, they’re super easy to tailor to individual users.

 Whether you opt for something light-hearted or a bit more serious, quizzes are a fantastic way to guide leads toward relevant products or services while also tapping into the natural desire that we all share to learn more about ourselves — even if it’s just in good fun.
+You can use a quiz builder tool to create interactive quizzes that captivate and delight your audience.

 2. Host a Poll